almindor/etherwall/README.md

 If Etherwall fails to detect the IPC file/name you can specify it in the settings panel.

-Do not run Ethwerwall while geth is syncing, it will just lock down processing all the blocks until syncing is done.
+Ethwerwall will show geth's syncing progress and only process blocks after it's done.

 ## License